GREEK LOVE IN MODERN GERMANY

 The history of Greek love in twentieth-century Germany is strangely repetitive, gradually increasing tolerance twice succumbing to extreme repression.

-With the exception of Bavaria and some small states in the nineteenth century only, Germany was one of the European countries where all male homosexuality was illegal until the late twentieth-century and mostly subject to strong social disapproval, so it is remarkable that during the Second Reich (1871-1918), she was without parallel in having a number of writers arguing strongly for toleration of not only homosexuality, but, in some cases, Greek love in particular.
+With the exception of Bavaria and some small states between the French annexation of the German north coast in 1811 and unification in 1871, Germany was one of the European countries where all male homosexuality was illegal until the late twentieth-century and mostly subject to strong social disapproval, so it is remarkable that during the Second Reich (1871-1918), she was without parallel in having a number of writers arguing strongly for toleration of not only homosexuality, but, in some cases, Greek love in particular.

 John Henry Mackay (1864-1933), essentially German despite his name, was the greatest writer of the time on Greek love, which he clearly distinguished from androphilia.
 His polemical Sagitta's Books of the Nameless Love (1913) is reviewed elsewhere.
 His novel, The Hustler (1926), also reviewed elsewhere, preserves priceless details of the pederastic scene in Berlin of the 1920s.
 Seen from the perspective of a German boy-lover, society was bitterly unfair, as is brought out well when the thoroughly decent protagonist is arrested and tried for his affair with a boy of 15.
 For the 21st- century reader, however, the most startling thing may be the terrible prison sentence finally imposed, … two months!